Tesla Model 3 review

 Overview

-The Model 3’s range, price and ease-of-use have been tempting many of you out of your conventional piston-engined executive cars, and into the world of EV ownership.
-That’s why it won the overall car of the year title in the 2020 Parkers New Car Awards, and is still a front-running EV today.
+The Model 3’s driving range, price and ease-of-use have been tempting many of you out of your conventional piston-engined executive cars and into the world of EV ownership.
+That’s why it won the overall car of the year title in the 2020 Parkers New Car Awards, and it remains a front-running, and bestselling, EV today.

-The revisions can’t come a moment too soon.
-Although the Model 3’s still competitive, the arrival of new rivals such as the Polestar 2, BMW i4, Hyundai Ioniq 6 and BYD Seal, mean that the innovative car maker was right not to be too complacent.
+The revisions came at a good moment.
+Although the Model 3’s still competitive, an increasing number of rivals such as the Polestar 2, BMW i4, Hyundai Ioniq 6, Volkswagen ID.7 and BYD Seal, mean that Tesla was right not to be too complacent.
+While it has long been standard-setter in this segment, that doesn’t mean others aren’t intent on catching up and surpassing this innovator.

-The Model 3 currently has a very simple layout – you can buy it in Rear Wheel Drive (318-mile range), Long Range (390 miles) and Performance (328-mile range) forms with a limited set of options and configurations.
-The main add-ons are around its self-driving capability, although Basic Autopilot comes with all models.
+The Model 3 currently has a very simple model line-up.
+You can buy it in Rear-Wheel Drive (318-mile driving range), Long Range Rear-Wheel Drive (436 miles), Long Range All-Wheel Drive (390 miles) and Performance All-Wheel Drive (328 miles) forms with a limited set of options and configurations.
+The main add-ons are around its self-driving capability, although Basic Autopilot comes fitted as standard.

-Other standard features are over the air updates for its operating system, Sentry Mode – a security system that activates the cameras if the car is disturbed while it’s locked – is included, as is the excellent Tesla mobile app.
+Other included features are over-the-air updates for its operating system, Sentry Mode – a security system that activates the cameras if the car is disturbed while it’s locked – and integration with the excellent Tesla mobile app.

-In use, a Tesla Model 3 shouldn’t offer up too many anxieties around its range.
-When the battery runs low, the sat-nav automatically diverts the car to the nearest available Tesla Supercharger.
+In use, a Tesla Model 3 shouldn’t offer up too many anxieties around its driving range.
+When the battery runs low, the sat-nav automatically diverts the car to the nearest available Tesla Supercharger, but since route-planning is baked into everything you do, it’s highly unlikely you’ll run low in a Model 3 unless it’s intentionally.
 Travel information and advice are relayed exclusively by the big touchscreen – you’ll either love or hate this.

 Click through the next few pages to read everything you need to know about the updated Tesla Model 3.
 We assess its practicality, interior technology, running costs and driving experience before telling you whether we recommend buying one.
 If you want to learn more about how we test cars, head over to dedicated explainer page to learn more.